DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 10. Term and Termination

-10.1 Unless otherwise terminated in accordance with the provisions of this Agreement, this Agreement will commence on the date on which the Customer accepts the Agreement and shall continue for the Minimum Term.
-At the end of the Minimum Term, the Agreement shall automatically renew for successive periods of the Minimum (each, a “Renewal Term”), unless terminated by either party giving the other not less than two (2) months’ notice in writing, not to expire earlier than the current Minimum Term or Renewal Term.
+10.1.
+Unless otherwise terminated in accordance with the provisions of this Agreement, this Agreement will commence on the Commencement Date and shall continue for the Minimum Term.
+At the end of the Minimum Term, the Agreement shall automatically renew for successive periods of the Minimum Term.

-10.2 Notwithstanding clause 10.1, either party may terminate this Agreement immediately by giving written notice (which includes, but is not limited to, notice via email) the other party if:
+10.3.
+Notwithstanding clause 10.2, We may terminate this Agreement immediately by giving written notice (which includes, but is not limited to, notice via email) the other party if:

-1. a party commits a material breach of this Agreement, provided that where such breach is capable of remedy you have been advised in writing of the breach and it has not rectified it within thirty (30) days of receipt of such notification.
+10.3.1.
+You commit a material breach of this Agreement, provided that (where such breach is capable of remedy) You have been advised in writing of the breach and it have not rectified this within thirty (30) days of receipt of such notification.
 A breach shall be considered capable of remedy if time is not of the essence in performance of the obligation and if the defaulting party can comply with the obligation within the thirty (30) day period; or

-10.4.
-On termination of this Agreement for any reason: (i) each party shall immediately pay to the other all amounts due under this Agreement; (ii) the Customer may continue to use the Account until the Account is closed and will be liable for any Fees incurred in that period; (iii) all rights and obligations of the parties shall cease to have effect immediately upon termination of this Agreement except that termination shall not affect the accrued rights and obligations of the parties at the date of termination; (iv) all licenses granted under this Agreement shall terminate; (i) Modulr shall close the Customer’s Accounts and shall return any available balance (less any Fees payable to Modulr) to the Customer as per the Modulr Account Terms and Conditions.
-The Customer shall pay immediately all outstanding Fees due (where applicable) under this Agreement and in the event of a negative balance in an Account, shall reimburse Modulr FS such amount equal to the negative balance; (v) each party shall at the other party’s option either destroy or return all copies of Confidential Information belonging to that other party in its possession or control and a duly authorised officer of the party shall certify in writing to the other party that it has complied with its obligation as aforesaid; and (vi) the Customer shall continue to provide any further information reasonably requested by Modulr in order for Modulr to comply with its legal and regulatory obligations
+10.5.
+On termination of this Agreement for any reason: (i) each party shall immediately pay to the other all amounts due under this Agreement; (ii) You may continue to use the Accounts until the Accounts are closed (and will be liable for any Fees incurred in that period); (iii) all rights and obligations of the parties shall cease to have effect immediately upon termination of this Agreement except that termination shall not affect the accrued rights and obligations of the parties at the date of termination; (iv) all licenses granted under this Agreement shall terminate; (v) We shall close Your Accounts and shall return any available balance (less any Fees payable to us) You as per the Account Terms and Conditions; (vi) in the event of a negative balance in an Account, You shall reimburse Us to the value of such negative balance; (vii) each party shall at the other party’s option either destroy or return all copies of Confidential Information belonging to that other party in its possession or control and a duly authorised officer of the party shall certify in writing to the other party that it has complied with its obligation as aforesaid; and (viii) You shall continue to provide any further information reasonably requested by Us in order for Us to comply with Our legal and regulatory obligations.
+For the avoidance of doubt, any provision of this Agreement that expressly or by implication is intended to come into or continue in force on or after termination or expiry of this Agreement shall remain in full force and effect.

-10.5 The parties agree to disapply Regulation 51 of the Payment Services Regulations 2017 to this Agreement and the termination provisions of this clause 9 shall be construed accordingly.
+11.7.
+The parties to this Agreement agree to disapply Regulation 51 of the Payment Services Regulations 2017 to this Agreement and the termination provisions of this clause 10 shall be construed accordingly.

 11. Assignment Transfer and Subcontracting

 11.1.
-The Modulr Products provided to the Customer are personal to the Customer.
+Access to and use of the Account, the Payroll Product and/or the Accounts Payable Product are provided to You only.
 You shall not novate, assign, or otherwise transfer this Agreement, any interest or right under this Agreement.

 11.2.
-The Customer agrees Modulr may, in its sole discretion, assign, or transfer some or all of its rights and obligations or delegate any duty of performance set out in the documents forming this Agreement.
+You agree that We may, in Our sole discretion, assign, subcontract, or transfer some or all of Our rights and obligations or delegate any duty of performance under the Agreement, in compliance with Applicable Law.

 13. Force Majeure

-13.1.
-Modulr and/or Modulr FS will not be liable for the non-performance or failure to provide any part of the Modulr Products occurring as a result of any events that are beyond the reasonable control of Modulr and/or Modulr FS, for example, but not limited to, fire, telecommunications or internet failure, utility failure, power failure, equipment failure, employment strife, riot, war, terrorist attack, non-performance of third party suppliers, acts of God such as storm or lightening damage, or other causes over which Modulr and/or Modulr FS has no reasonable control.
+Modulr (and its Group Companies) will not be liable for the non-performance or failure to provide any part of the Account, the Payroll Product and/or the Accounts Payable Product occurring as a result of any events that are beyond the reasonable control of Modulr (and its Group Companies) including, but not limited to, fire, telecommunications or internet failure, utility failure, power failure, equipment failure, employment strife, riot, war, terrorist attack, non-performance of third party suppliers, acts of God such as storm or lightening damage, or other causes over which Modulr (and its Group Companies) have no reasonable control.

 14. General

 14.1.
-Any notice which a party is required or authorised to serve on the other shall be sufficiently served if it is in writing and sent to the relevant address or email and marked for the attention of the person identified in the online application form: (a) by hand; (b) by registered or recorded post; or (c) if it is sent by email to the email address provided.
+Notices.
+Any notice which a party is required or authorised to serve on the other shall be sufficiently served if it is in writing and sent to the relevant address or email and marked for the attention of the person identified in the Application Form: (a) by hand; (b) by registered or recorded post; or (c) if it is sent by email, to the email address provided by You.
 Notices sent by registered or recorded post shall be deemed to be received within three Business Days following the date of posting.
-Notices sent by email shall be deemed to be received on the day of transmission if sent before 4.00 p.m. on a Business Day but otherwise at 10.00 a.m. on the next Business Day and subject to the sender receiving a confirmation of delivery receipt of such email.
+Notices sent by email shall be deemed to be received on the day of transmission (if sent before 4.00 p.m. on a Business Day but otherwise at 10.00 a.m. on the next Business Day) and are subject to the sender receiving a confirmation of delivery receipt of such email.
+This clause does not apply to the service or any proceedings or other documents in any legal action, or, where applicable, any arbitration or other method of dispute resolution.

 14.4.
-The failure of a party to insist upon strict compliance with any term or provision of this Agreement on any occasion shall not be construed as a waiver with regard to any subsequent failure to comply with such term or provision.
-No provision of this Agreement shall be waived except by a written instrument signed by the party to whom the waiver affects.
+Waiver.
+The failure of a party to insist upon strict compliance with any term or provision of the these Terms of Business on any occasion shall not be construed as a waiver with regard to any subsequent failure to comply with such term or provision.
+No provision of these Terms of Business shall be waived except by a written instrument signed by the party to whom the waiver affects.

 14.5.
-If any provision of this Agreement is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction, such provision shall be severed and the remainder of the provisions hereof shall continue in full force and effect as if this Agreement had been executed with the invalid illegal or unenforceable provision eliminated.
-In the event of a holding of invalidity so fundamental as to prevent the accomplishment of the purpose of this Agreement, the parties shall immediately commence good faith negotiations to remedy such invalidity.
+Severance.
+If any provision of these Terms of Business is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction, such provision shall be severed and the remainder of the provisions hereof shall continue in full force and effect as if these Terms of Business had been executed with the invalid illegal or unenforceable provision eliminated.
+In the event of a holding of invalidity so fundamental as to prevent the accomplishment of the purpose of these Terms of Business, the parties shall immediately commence good faith negotiations to remedy such invalidity.

 14.6.
-No third party shall be entitled to enforce the rights set out in this Agreement and the Contracts (Rights of Third Parties) Act 1999 shall not apply.
+Third Party Rights.
+No third party shall be entitled to enforce the rights set out in these Terms of Business and the Contracts (Rights of Third Parties) Act 1999 shall not apply.

 14.7.
-This Agreement to in it constitutes the entire agreement of the parties with respect to its subject matter and supersedes all nonfraudulent prior representations, warranties, arrangements, and agreements between them relating to it.
-Neither party shall be entitled to rely on any non-fraudulent representation, warranty, arrangement, or agreement which is not expressly contained in this Agreement.
+Entire Agreement.
+This Agreement shall constitute the entire agreement of the parties with respect to its subject matter and supersedes all prior representations, warranties, arrangements, and agreements between them relating to it.
+Neither party shall be entitled to rely on any representation, warranty, arrangement, or agreement which is not expressly contained in this Agreement.

 14.8.
-This Agreement shall be governed by the laws of England and the Parties submit to the nonexclusive jurisdiction of the Courts of England.
+Governing Law.
+This Agreement shall be governed by the laws of England Wales, and the parties submit to the exclusive jurisdiction of the courts of England and Wales.

 15. Customer Support

-15.3.
-As part of Modulr’s commitment to providing a quality customer service, its managers periodically monitor telephone communications between its employees and client to ensure that Modulr’s high quality service standards are maintained.
-The Customer consents to such monitoring and recording of telephone communications and agrees to make its Authorised Users aware of such practice.
+15.2.
+As part of Our commitment to providing a quality customer service, We may periodically monitor telephone communications to ensure that Our high quality service standards are maintained.
+You consent to such monitoring and recording of telephone communications and agree to make Your Authorised Users aware of such practices.

 Telephone: